 Download the PDF

-As people in our communities live longer and the need for chronic care, services and supports grows, the Catholic health ministry is challenged to provide a compassionate continuum of services to address physical, social, psychological, and spiritual needs.
+As people in our communities live longer and the need for long-term care services and supports grows, the Catholic health ministry is challenged to provide a compassionate continuum of services to address physical, social, psychological, and spiritual needs.
 This requires a shift in the focus of the health care system, from treating episodes of acute illness to an emphasis on maximizing health and independence and managing chronic illnesses.
-The essential challenge for policy makers and providers alike is to design a system that is adequately structured and financed to provide quality services along a continuum.
+The essential challenge for policy makers and providers alike is to design a system that is adequately structured, financed and accessible to provide quality services along a continuum.

 The mission of the Catholic health ministry is to serve those in need, with special concern for those who are vulnerable through poverty or disability, and to create a society in which everyone has the necessary resources to achieve physical, mental, spiritual, emotional and social health.
 Ensuring the availability of continuing care throughout illness and in frailty is at the heart of our commitment.

 CHA strongly supports efforts to coordinate and integrate person-centered health care and social services along the continuum of care, to ensure the best outcome for everyone.
 CHA activities have included:

 - Researching how long-term care organizations are improving care and decreasing costs by reducing the number of discharged hospital patients from being readmitted.

 - Monitoring how Medicaid managed care is including long-term care services and support in serving older Medicaid beneficiaries and others who are dually eligible for Medicare and Medicaid.

 - Sharing information about how CHA members are creatively developing a continuum of services, including more home and community-based services; the use of tele-health; health homes; and population health management.